 We expect that solar power will reduce the number of charging intervals and, depending on the vehicle's usage profile, may even eliminate the need for battery charging, positioning us to benefit from a significant competitive advantage over conventional electric vehicles.
-The Sion's polymer exterior significantly reduces the need for expensive metal-stamping tools and machinery costs, and the integration of solar modules into the bodywork eliminates the need for a costly paint shop, which helps us to accept reservations for the Sion locking in a comparatively low net entry price of currently $\notin 23.9$ thousand guaranteed to persons up to a threshold of 18,500 reservations and $\notin 25.1$ thousand after that threshold.
-Consistent with our mission to lower CO2 emissions, each Sion will be outfitted with technology that can connect to our car- and ride-sharing networks through our proprietary integration of hardware and software solutions.
+The Sion's polymer exterior significantly reduces the need for expensive metal-stamping tools and machinery costs, and the integration of solar modules into the bodywork eliminates the need for a costly paint shop, which helps us to accept reservations for the Sion locking in a comparatively low net entry price of currently $\notin 23.9$ thousand and a net price of $\notin 25.1$ thousand after the 18,500th reservation.
+Consistent with our mission to lower CO2 emissions, each Sion will be outfitted with technology that can connect to our car- and ride-sharing networks through our proprietary hardware and software solutions.
 We expect that the Sion will be convenient to operate and comparatively affordable providing it with the potential to disrupt the market.

 To make the Sion affordable for the mass market without compromising security or quality, we do things differently and, we believe, much more efficiently and sustainably than traditional car manufacturers or other pure EV manufacturers.
-We rely on a one-variant-only vehicle, third party production and business- to-consumer direct distribution, which we believe will enable us to maintain relatively low overhead costs, significantly reduce our capital expenditures, and position us to become a price-value leader compared to competitors' offerings in the relevant car segments.
-All Sions will have the same exterior color and vehicle features, and will rely on existing off-theshelf component parts from established automotive suppliers, such as Vitesco Technologies Germany GmbH (a former subsidiary of Continental AG), Hella GmbH & Co.
+We rely on a one-variant-only vehicle, third party production and businessto-consumer direct distribution, which we believe will enable us to maintain relatively low overhead costs, significantly reduce our capital expenditures, and position us to become a price-value leader compared to competitors' offerings in the relevant car segments.
+All Sions will have the same exterior color and vehicle features, and will rely on existing off-the-shelf component parts from established automotive suppliers, such as Vitesco Technologies Germany GmbH (a former subsidiary of Continental AG), Hella GmbH & Co.
 KGaA and FinDreams Industry Co., Ltd., resulting in economies of scale through the partial elimination of development costs, reduced purchasing and manufacturing complexity, reduced logistical challenges and inventory costs, and lower risks associated with quality control and testing, all of which should facilitate more rapid growth of our operations.
-The Sion is planned to be produced in Uusikaupunki, Finland by the contract manufacturer Valmet Automotive Inc. ("Valmet Automotive").
+The production of the Sion is expected to be outsourced and produced in Uusikaupunki, Finland by the contract manufacturer Valmet Automotive Inc. ("Valmet Automotive").
 Our goal is to offset 100% of the CO2 emissions generated by the production of the Sion and our future vehicle models, with a view to achieving full CO2 neutrality during the production cycle.
 Rather than relying on dealerships to sell the Sion, we intend to rely on what we consider to be an innovative and effective way to sell directly to customers through our online platform.
 Customers can view the Sion, book a test drive and engage and place orders directly with us.
-As of May 15, 2022, we had more than 18,000 reservations with advance payments resulting in total net cash inflows of $\notin$ 41.9 million from our customers.
-These reservations correspond to a net sales volume of approximately $\notin$ 393 million assuming all reservations actually result in sales.
+As of May 15, 2022, we had more than 18,000 reservations, more than 1,500 of which were made in 2022, with advance payments resulting in total net cash inflows of €41.9 million from our customers.
+These reservations correspond to a net sales volume of approximately €393 million assuming all reservations actually result in sales.
 However, our customers may cancel their reservations without penalty according to our general terms and conditions, if no binding purchase agreement has been concluded by an agreed deadline, which varies.
 Some reservations are already cancelable as of the date of this prospectus.
 We intend to begin delivering cars to fulfill customer reservations in the second half of 2023.
-See also "Risk Factors-Risks Related to Our Business and Operations-Any delay in commercial production of the Sion could adversely affect us."
+See also "Risk Factors - Risks Related to Our Business and Operations - Any delay in commercial production of the Sion could adversely affect us."